Set up automated device enrollment in Intune

 In Microsoft Intune admin center, select Devices > iOS/iPadOS > iOS/iPadOS enrollment > Enrollment program tokens.

 For Basics, give the profile a Name and Description for administrative purposes.
 Users don't see these details.

-If you make changes to existing enrollment profile settings, the new changes won't take effect on assigned devices until devices are reset back to factory settings and reactivated.
-Reactivation occurs when the Remote Management Payload is received on ADE devices.
-Renaming the device name template is the only change you can make that doesn't require a factory reset to take effect.
+If you make changes to an existing enrollment profile, the new settings won't take effect on assigned devices until devices are reset back to factory settings and reactivated.
+The device name template setting is the only setting you can change that doesn't require a factory reset to take effect.
 Changes to the naming template take effect at the next check-in.